uvetrivelu/media-eng/lightswitch/Readme.md

-In this context, I have modeled Light as an object that "has a" Switch.
+I have modeled Light as an object that "has a" Switch.
 So the association is 1:1 for this case.
-Although in real world one switch can operate many lights, I left that out for simplicity.
+Although in real world one switch can operate many lights, I left that aspect out for simplicity.

 ###Build